yyli28/d2mr-assessment-yyli28/research-assessment.md

     3. Captions are informative, complete, and render correctly
     4. All tables and figures are referenced in the narrative text (e.g., Figure 1)
     5. References render without error and link to the correct table/figure in pdf/html output
+    - NOTE: Ideally your table(s) should be produced in APA7 style, but this is not a strict requirement.
+At a minimum, they should render as formatted tables (not raw output), have readable and correctly formatted text (e.g., column headers should be capitalized and in plain english, not literal variable names), and the table must be dynamically referenced in the text.

         -   [ ] Objective attempt
         -   [ ] Objective met
         -   Grader comments:

-25. Execute descriptive analyses and/or hypothesis testing in code chunks
+25. Execute descriptive and inferential analyses in code chunks

     1. At least 1 code chunk executes a descriptive analysis (e.g., `summary()`, `table()`)
     2. At least 1 code chunk executes a hypothesis test (e.g., `t.test()`, `chisq.test()`)